zvjaceslavs/intshare/Storage_Devices/ReadyNAS/template_snmp_readynas_tega/5.4/README.md

 ## Description

-## Description For Netgear Ready NAS http://www.downloads.netgear.com/files/ReadyNAS/READYNAS-MIB.txt Template is used for monitoring of the disks state, disks temperature, a status of volumes and general state device.
-Calculated value can be unavailable the some time ## Overview Template is based on MIB <http://www.downloads.netgear.com/files/ReadyNAS/READYNAS-MIB.txt>.
-LLD of disks.
-It monitors: * Disks temperature in Celsius.
-There is a trigger * Disks state.
-There is trigger * Volume state.
-There is trigger * Volume size, free space.
-There is trigger * And other.
-For tuning of a template macros are used Perhaps works at versions 2.*.
+For Netgear Ready NAS http://www.downloads.netgear.com/files/ReadyNAS/READYNAS-MIB.txt Template is used for monitoring of the disks state, disks temperature, a status of volumes and general state device.
+Calculated value can be unavailable the some time

 ## Overview